Gruntfuggly/todo-tree/README.md

 This defines the regex used to locate TODOs.
 By default, it searches for tags in comments starting with <tt>&#47;&#47;</tt>, <tt>#</tt>, <tt>;</tt>, <tt>&lt;!--</tt> or <tt>&#47;*</tt>.
 This should cover most languages.
 However if you want to refine it, make sure that the <tt>($TAGS)</tt> is kept as <tt>($TAGS)</tt> will be replaced by the expanded tag list.
 For some of the extension features to work, <tt>($TAGS)</tt> should be present in the regex, however, the basic functionality should still work if you need to explicitly expand the tag list.
 The second part of the expression allows matching of Github markdown task lists. *Note: This is a [Rust regular expression](https://docs.rs/regex/1.0.0/regex)</a>, not javascript.*

 **todo-tree.regex.subTagRegex**
-Regular expression for processing the text to the right of the tag, e.g. for extracting a sub tag, or removing unwanted characters.
+This is a regular expression for processing the text to the right of the tag, e.g. for extracting a sub tag, or removing unwanted characters.
 Anything that the regex matches will be removed from the text.
 If a capture group is included, the contents are extracted into a sub tag, which will be used in the tree to group similar tags.
-The sub tag can also be used as a placeholder in `todo-tree.tree.subTagClickUrl`.
+The sub tag can also be used as a placeholder in `todo-tree.tree.subTagClickUrl` and `todo-tree.tree.labelFormat`.

 Examples: